Student Advocacy and Intervention

 A: SAI is happy to meet with you to discuss your concerns.
 You can also review information about Student Benevolence Funds to see if you may qualify for financial assistance.

-Q: I am experiencing homeless and/or food insecurity.
+Q: I am experiencing homelessness and/or food insecurity.
 Are there resources on campus that can help?

 A: Yes; there are resources both on and off campus that can help, including the CINO Pantry and emergency housing options.
 Please contact SAI for more information.